2015 Annual Metal Leaching / Acid Rock Drainage Field School

 Participants are shown ML/ARD from the industry, regulatory and public perspective and see the evolution in present ML/ARD thinking and practices.
 As part of its closure plan in 1994, Bell was one of the first mines to conduct a comprehensive ML/ARD prediction program and is a great site to discuss the management of different mine components.
 Equity Silver uses flooding, soil covers and drainage treatment to prevent off-site impacts and has perhaps the best long-term monitoring record of any mine.
 Huckleberry was the first mine site to make comprehensive ARD prediction and prevention an integral part of the mine plan throughout its mine life.
 The Duthie Mine operated in the 1920s and 1950s and illustrates many of the challenges in remediating a historic mine.

 The course is recommended to industry, regulating agencies, consulting companies, First Nations and community groups and is designed for anyone involved with ML/ARD.
 The knowledge provided can be used to better design and manage ML/ARD programs, ask the right questions at the right time, review results, regulate mines, conduct research, evaluate risks and help staff that does this work.

-- Mike Aziz leads the Equity Silver tour.
+Mike Aziz leads the Equity Silver tour.
 Mike is the Equity site manager but also manages closure at a number of other mines.
-He has published widely on the many different aspects of Equity’s ML/ARD mitigation program.
+Mike has authored numerous papers and reports on different aspects of Equity’s ML/ARD mitigation program.

 Location: Smithers, BC, Canada